Biometrics in schools: Belgium

 The alleged use of taking children's fingerprints is to struggle against school truancy and/or to replace library cards or money for meals by fingerprint locks.
 In Belgium, this practice gave rise to a question in Parliament on February 6, 2007 by Michel de La Motte (Humanist Democratic Centre) to the Education Minister Marie Arena, who replied that they were legal insofar as the school did not use them for external purposes nor to survey the private life of children.
 Such practices have also been used in France (Angers, Carqueiranne college in the Var — the latter won the Big Brother Award of 2005 for its hand geometry system, etc.) although the CNIL, official organism in charge of protection of privacy, has declared them "disproportionate.".
 The CNIL, however, declared in 2002 hand geometry systems to be acceptable.

+Brazil

+In 2026, ANPD suspended the collection of students biometrics by public schools in Paraná, as the state government hadn't presented a legal basis to do so, besides difficulty on oversight, excessive data processing and concerns over security.
+ANPD said no evidences were shown which supported that the use of technology attended the students' best interest.
+The system could store students' biometrics like photos and fingerprints up to 14 years.

 Early applications

 The first reported use of biometric systems in U.S. schools was at Minnesota's Eagan High School in March 1997.
 Eagan High School, a testing ground for education technology since it opened, allowed willing students to use fingerprint readers to speed up the borrowing of library books.

 Penn Cambria School District in Cresson, PA was another earlier user of biometric technology.
 In 2000, Food Service Solutions, a local software development company, designed and implemented a system where students bought lunch with just a fingerprint.
 The American Civil Liberties Union stated that this "could hasten the end of privacy rights".

 Biometric systems were first used in schools in the UK in 2001.
 Use of this technology in schools has become wider spread, although there are currently no official figures for how many schools employ the technology.